ccordobab/respaldo/README.md

    - Provide encryption key if needed
    - Click "Restore Backup"

+## Architecture Overview
+This project is a modular backup and restore application with a Tkinter-based GUI.
+Its main components are:

+- *GUI (gui/app.py)*: Lets users select folders/files, configure options (encryption, fragmentation, cloud upload), and start backup/restore operations.
+- *Backup Module (backup/create.py, compressor.py)*: Compresses files (using Dask for parallelism), optionally encrypts and fragments the backup.
+- *Restore Module (backup/restore.py)*: Restores backups, handling decryption and defragmentation if needed.
+- *Cloud Integration (backup/cloud/google_drive.py)*: Uploads backups to Google Drive.
+The app is designed for easy maintenance and extension, with each feature in its own module.

+## Why Python?
+Python was chosen for this project because it offers:

+- Cross-platform support: Python runs on Windows, macOS, and Linux, making the app accessible to many users.
+- Rich ecosystem: Libraries like Tkinter, Dask, zipfile, and cryptography simplify GUI development, parallel processing, compression, and encryption.
+- Rapid development: Python’s clear syntax and dynamic typing allow for fast prototyping and easy maintenance.
+- Strong community: Extensive documentation and community support make it easier to solve problems and extend functionality.
+Overall, Python enables quick development of robust, user-friendly backup tools with advanced features.
+Also, it was an opportunity to expand the knowledge on python tools.

 ## Parallel Processing with Dask

 This implementation uses Dask for parallel compression of files during backup operations.
 Here's a detailed explanation: